Croatia - HR - HRV - CRO - Europe

 Military service age and obligation

-note: as of 2021, women comprised nearly 15% of the military's full-time personnel
+note: as of 2024, women comprised about 14% of the military's full-time personnel

 Background